 Who doesn’t love a beautiful French village?
 Les Plus Beaux Villages de France is filled with plenty of examples.
 Besides all of the beautiful photos, the book also explains architectural elements specific to each village.
 The book organizes the villages by region with maps.
 Perfect for future French road trips!
 You can find the most updated edition of the book in English here.

 Paris Story tells the history of Paris and its story chronologically.
 It takes an overwhelming amount of history and breaks it down into smaller digestible snippets.
 This is the perfect kind of book for me – filled with wonderful photographs, illustrations, and maps.

 My Favorite Coffee Table Books About France

 If you love Paris, you’ll love Paris Chic.
 The photographs are the perfect mix of people, monuments, restaurants and cafés and more.
+You can feel the emotion and energy of the city through the photographs.
 If I had to pick just one book about Paris this would be it.
 It would make a wonderful gift for any Francophile in your life.

 Dior in Bloom

 Dior in Bloom brings together the best of flowers and fashion, which were at the center of Christian Dior’s world.
 The book features exquisite rose portraits by Nick Knight, fashion photographs, sketches, fabric closeups, previously unseen archival documents and more.